sonic-net/DASH/test/docs/testbed/README.testbed.hardware.md

     * Keysight XGS12-HSL Chassis
     * Keysight Novus 100G load module
     * Keysight CloudStorm load module (1x for up to 4.5M CPS or 2x for up to 9M CPS)
-    * 2x 100G fan out switch (vlan to vxlan).
-Example: Cisco Nexus 3232C
+* 2x 100G switches that can do vlan to vxlan translation.
+Example: Cisco Nexus 3232C, Accton7816_64X
 * Test Server to run the test case and host the test environment[^1]